jenkins-x/jx-pipelines-visualizer/README.md

 - very fast: get your logs in milliseconds, not seconds.
 Yes, I'm looking at you, JXUI.
 - either retrieve the build logs from the persistent storage (tested with GCS), or stream them from the running pods if the pipeline is still running.
 - retrieve the build logs even for the garbage-collected pipelines (the JXUI just returns 404)
-- read only.
+- read-only.
 Only requires READ permissions on the JX and Tekton Pipelines CRDs
 - URLs backward-compatible with JXUI - so that you can easily swap the JXUI URL for the jx-pipelines-visualizer one in the Lighthouse config, and have Lighthouse set links to jx-pipelines-visualizer in GitHub Pull Requests.

 ### Out of scope